 Madeka Henry-Irving Profile

-Her philosophy is ‘all men are created equally and should be valued’.
+Her philosophy is ‘all men are created equal and should be valued’.